-I came across this magical invention and knew I had to make one.
+So when I came across the idea of a “bored jar,” I knew I had to make one.

 Here’s the basic idea: